Last Updated: February 9, 2026

 - Only available in the USA

 The generic Omnissa unattend.xml and .PPKG file include a set of scripts that install the Workspace ONE UEM Intelligent Hub app on the computer and includes the information required for the Windows computer to reach out to the Omnissa Device Provisioning Service the next time the computer has access to the Internet.
 The unattend.xml does NOT include any information to join the computer to the domain.
 Sysprep is run and the computer is powered off.
-Dell puts the computer in a box and ships the computer to what they call a Second Touch Facility.
-At this point the computer is NOT enrolled into MDM and no customer specific information is on the device.

 Note that Dell reserves a 7-day window to get the computer from the Factory to the Second Touch Facility

-The Second Touch Facility is different from the Factory in that computer has access to the Internet which opens the computer up to over-the-air configuration options.
 When the computer arrives at the Second Touch Facility a Dell Technician boots the computer with Internet Access and the computer is now able to communicate with the Omnissa Provisioning Service.

 The Omnissa Provisioning Service is responsible for linking the computer to the customer specific Workspace ONE UEM Console in order to complete the MDM enrollment.

 After the ODJ completes, the computer will download and install all of the applications assigned to the computer by Workspace ONE UEM.
-User-based application and profile assignments are not possible at this stage.
+Note that User-based application and profile assignments are not possible at this stage.

 When the end-user receives the device and powers it on for the first time, the VPN client loads as the Windows Operating System is booting enabling the device the line-of-site to the domain controller which allows two things to happen: the end user is able to login to the Operating System using their AD credentials AND Workspace ONE UEM is able to switch the device registration from the generic staging user account to the end user’s account which allows user-based app and profile assignments to be triggered.

-In Summary, DSP Online does not use Microsoft OOBE or AutoPilot As a result Azure AD join is not supported using this method.
 While Hybrid Mode is not directly supported at the Factory, it is possible to achieve Hybrid mode if Microsoft AD GPO is configured to do so post onboarding.
 I document how to configure the AD GPO to achieve this in my blog found here.

 For a complete step-by-step guide on how to configure DSP Online it can be found here.